microsoft/backfill/README.md

 ## Set up remote cache

-### Microsoft Azure Blog Storage
+### Microsoft Azure Blob Storage

-To cache to a Microsoft Azure Blog Storage you need to provide a connection string and the container name.
+To cache to a Microsoft Azure Blob Storage you need to provide a connection string and the container name.
 If you are configuring via `backfill.config.js`, you can use the following syntax: